Extending Linear Convergence of the Proximal Point Algorithm: The Quasar-Convex Case: The Proximal Point Algorithm

 $(b)$ Using \eqref{lin:conv}, we have

 Since $\{h(x^k)\}_{k}$ is nonincreasing, $h(x^N) - h(\overline{x}) \leq \frac{1}{N} \sum_{k=0}^{N-1} \left( h(x^{k+1}) - h(\overline{x}) \right)$.
 Combining this with \eqref{sum_bound}, we conclude

-and since this holds for all $N$, the result \eqref{comp:bound1} follows. \end{proof}
+and since this holds for all $N \in \mathbb{N}$, the result \eqref{comp:bound1} follows. \end{proof}

-\begin{remark} Note that our complexity rates for (strongly) quasar-convex function preserves the same order than for (strongly) convex functions (see \cite[Theorem 2.1]{Gu} and \cite[Example 23.40]{BC-2} for instance), even when several classes of nonconvex functions are including in our analysis. \end{remark}
+\begin{remark} Note that our complexity rates for (strongly) quasar-convex function preserve the same order as for (strongly) convex functions (see \cite[Theorem 2.1]{Gu} and \cite[Example 23.40]{BC-2} for instance), even when several classes of nonconvex functions are including in our analysis. \end{remark}